DUI Refusal in Polk County

 The attorneys at Sammis Law Firm represent clients charged with DUI-related crimes throughout Polk County, FL.

-Learn more about the best defenses for charges of driving under the influence (DUI) under Section 316.193.1, F.S., or Failure to Submit to Breathalyzer under Section 316.1939, F.S.
+Learn more about the best defenses for charges of driving under the influence (DUI) under Section 316.193.1, F.S., or the separate criminal offense for Failure to Submit to Breathalyzer under Section 316.1939, F.S.

 Set up a free and confidential consultation to discuss your case with an experienced attorney.
 We fight DUI charges throughout Polk County, including at the courthouses in Bartow, Winter Haven, and Lakeland, FL.